 Kingston is a name that shouldn’t need an introduction.
-For several years they have been a powerhouse in solid state peripherals such as PC RAM, SSDs and USB flash drives.
+For several years they have been a powerhouse in solid-state peripherals such as PC RAM, SSDs and USB flash drives.
 They’re also very well established in the PC and console gaming headset market since the huge success of their HyperX Cloud line was released.
 I have been a long time fan since I bought my HyperX Cloud Pro more than two years ago (and they’re still in great working condition).
 Recently I was also very impressed with their latest, the HyperX Cloud Stinger.
-Today I’ll be looking at their top of the line product the Kingston HyperX Cloud Revolver.
+Today I’ll be looking at their top-of-the-line product the Kingston HyperX Cloud Revolver.

 This product was sent to me for the purpose of this review.
 I have no affiliation with the company and all opinions and observations here are my own, based on my personal experience with the product.